AndrewQuartic/GeoSAPOnline/README.md

 # GeoSAPOnline
-ESRI map for salesforce integration demo - atangeman20150115
+ESRI map for salesforce integration demo.
+Read this to understand the parameters and objects involved in returning SAP fields to the SalesForce main page.
+-atangeman20150115

 ## Index.html
 ### Sample input object